July 02, 2010

 all pictures from the touristic website toute la corse

-An ensemble of miniature constructions, located in the Corsican city of Bastia, is in touristic websites in general referred to as the Museum of Miniatures, but René Mattei prefers to call it Corse miniature animé (animated mini Corsica).
+An ensemble of miniature constructions, located in the Corsican city of Bastia, was in touristic websites in general referred to as the Museum of Miniatures, but René Mattei preferred to call it Corse miniature animé (animated mini Corsica).

 Life and works